Stereopathetic Soulmanure: Re-release track listing

 This release can be differentiated from the original 1994 Flipside release in two ways.
-The rereleased CD has "FLIP660" printed on the CD whereas the original would have "FLIP60".
-The CD case however still retains the original catalog number on the spines "FLIP60".
-And there is a message above the barcode on the back of the CD case that reads "Distributed by Revolver USA www.midheaven.com/fi/".
+The re-released CD has "FLIP660" printed on the CD, whereas the original has "FLIP60."
+The CD artwork, however, still retains the original catalog number on the spine.
+There is also a message above the barcode on the back cover that reads "Distributed by Revolver USA www.midheaven.com/fi/".